 - Variable volume and service levels to identify areas with inherently volatile financial outcomes such as complex conditions, or payer contracting opportunities with potential upside

-In a unique collaboration, two consulting firms – Willis Towers Watson and Market Innovations, Inc. – have co-designed and applied a methodology and robust toolkit that meets these requirements.
+In a unique collaboration, two consulting firms– Market Innovations and a global advisory, brokering and solutions company– have co-designed and applied a methodology and robust toolkit that meets these requirements.
 Our Driver-Based Financial Model, or DBFM, has a core design that starts from key drivers of healthcare finance: patient population volumes, service levels, and payer arrangements.
 Together with a full-scale asset model, these uncertainties are combined in a Monte Carlo simulation.
 For the first time, a consistent economic basis is applied to provide advanced decision-making support for healthcare management teams.

 DBFM is the ideal solution for: